lucaszprado/ai-engineering/user_rules.md

 ---

 ## 🧭 `/plan` Command – Planner Mode
+Planner mode objective is to build a step-by-step plan build the functionality described in the `product_context.md` to meet the `project_brief.md`
 When asked to enter "Planner Mode" or when receiving a `/plan` command, follow the process below:

 ```mermaid